dakountche/RoCaWeb/README.md

 ## Web application Firewall

-As defined by OWASP: "A web application Firewall (WAF) is an application Firewall for HTTP applications.
+As defined by [OWASP](https://www.owasp.org/index.php/Main_Page): "A web application Firewall (WAF) is an application Firewall for HTTP applications.
 It applies a set of rules to an HTTP conversation.
 Generally, these rules cover common attacks such as cross-site scripting (XSS) and SQL injection."
-On such application is ModSecurity.
-A WAF can be deploy as reserve proxy to filter all the traffic.
+One such application is ModSecurity.
+A WAF can be deploy as reserve proxy to filter all the traffic in both direction.
 It can also function as:

-    - passive mode also known as IDS
+    - passive mode also known as IDS (Intrusion detection System)
-    - active mode also known as IPS
+    - active mode also known as IPS  (Intrusion Prevention System)
+    - combination of the two modes as an IDPS